flavian-anselmo/toprate-/README.md

 ### As a Desktop application
 ``Toprate`` learning plartform can be used as a web application and also be used as a Desktop application.
 Below are instarction on how to get the web app as a ``Desktop``
-1. Open the web app with the link provided and click  the button on the left side using the browser of your choice.
+1. Open the web app with the link provided and click  the button on the right side using the browser of your choice.
  ![My animated logo](https://github.com/flavian-anselmo/toprate-/blob/main/Screenshot%20from%202022-01-20%2023-04-03.png)
 2. Once the button is clicked the app will be accessible as Desktop application.
 3. Search for the app in your PC  using the key word toprate and click it to start the application